|

 Old South Meeting House

 This is the place where the Boston Tea Party came into existence.
 Colonists gathered at the Old South Meeting House to protest a tax on tea and started a revolution with the Boston Tea Party.
 From outraged protests over the Boston Massacre to the night when Samuel Adams gave the secret signal to throw crates of tea into Boston Harbor, colonists assembled at the meeting house to challenge British rule.
 Colonists first heard the Declaration of Independence here.
 It still serves as an active meeting place today.
-The Old South Meeting House was the stage for some of the most dramatic events leading up to the American Revolution.
+The Old South Meeting House was the stage for some of the most dramatic events leading to the American Revolution.

 Old South Meeting House